Curriculum

 // Error, can't use primitive type

-Java Type Naming conventions
+Java Type Naming Conventions

 • E — Element (used in Collections)